sxyu/smplxpp/README.md

 <a id="4">[4]</a> SMPL-X: http://smpl-x.is.tue.mpg.de.
 Expressive Body Capture: 3D Hands, Face, and Body from a Single Image.
 G. Pavlakos*, V. Choutas*, N. Ghorbani, T. Bolkart, A. A. A. Osman, D. Tzionas and M. J. Black.
 2019

+<a id="5">[5]</a> AMASS: https://amass.is.tue.mpg.de/.
+AMASS: Archive of Motion Capture as Surface Shapes.
+Mahmood, Naureen and Ghorbani, Nima and Troje, Nikolaus F. and Pons-Moll, Gerard and Black, Michael J.

 ### Vendored 3rd party libraries
 The following dependencies are included in the repo and don't need to be installed
 - cnpy (for npy/npz I/O) https://github.com/rogersce/cnpy
     - zlib: needed by cnpy to read npz (uses system zlib if available)
 - Eigen *3.3.90* http://eigen.tuxfamily.org/
     - Note this is NEWER than the latest release!
-The latest release seems to have issues wit hCUDA (?), so I vendored the version on master.
+The latest release seems to have issues with CUDA (?), so I vendored the version on master.
-- The following are used only if building viewer: glew 2, glfw 3.3, ImGui, stb_image
+- The following are used only if building viewer:
+    - glew 2
+    - glfw 3.3
+    - Dear ImGui, with modifications
+        - ImGui filebrowser https://github.com/AirGuanZ/imgui-filebrowser, with modifications
+    - stb_image.h